-Dragonflies and The Great Blue Heron
+Dragonflies & The Great Blue Heron

-Jim and Judi could also watch the long-legged birds fish patiently in the reedy shallows of a sheltered cove where they often anchored their boat overnight.
+Jim and Judi also watched the long-legged birds fish patiently in the reedy shallows of a sheltered cove where they often anchored their boat overnight.
 Sometimes when hiking or exploring, they would stop to enjoy herons flying gracefully overhead.
 It became their favorite bird, their mascot of sorts.
 To celebrate their 30th wedding anniversary, they commissioned a watercolor of a pair of nesting blue heron.

 And then the years slipped by, as they will.
 Those 30 years edged toward 35.
 Their prized painting hadn’t been framed.
 One day, Jim snuck the rolled up watercolor out of their house and got it framed.
-On the night of their 35th anniversary, as they prepared to turn in for the night, there the framed painting was, above their bed, where Jim had just finished hanging it minutes earlier.
+On the night of their 35th anniversary, as they prepared to turn in for the night, there was the framed painting, above their bed, where Jim had just finished hanging it minutes earlier.
 Getting anything past Judi was never an easy task.

 Three years later, Judi lost her battle with cancer.
 And Jim was, well . . . lost, too.